 With the spread of COVID-19, nearly all digital teams are working remotely.
 Luckily for church communications workers, this is not a problem.
 Most of us can do our work anywhere there is an Internet connection.
 Many of us have already adapted to this “new normal”.
 But going forward, your operations should allow flexibility in work locations.Continue reading “Embracing our New Remote Lifestyle”

-Meetings are an essential function to church communications.
+Meetings are an essential function of church communications.
 We cannot create digital spaces in a vacuum.
-Input from church leaders is essential to conveying the correct message.
+Input from leaders in your church is essential to conveying the correct message.
 Ministry leaders are essential for unique insights for their audiences.
 Yet meetings are expensive.
 Not only do we take up time, but it actually costs money.
 This article explains how much they cost, as well as how to reduce it.Continue reading “Save Time and Money with Better Meetings”

 Checklists are essential for consistent execution of any communications projects.
 They help even the most seasoned professional remember every step in a process.
 Even the most experienced staff member needs to stay on track.
 Do you think otherwise?
 Consider pilots and surgeons.
 These highly-skilled professionals use the power checklists to ensure mistakes are not made.
 This article delves into several ways checklists can help your team succeed.Continue reading “The Power of Checklists in Church Communications”